plotly/plotly.py/.github/pull_request_template.md

 <!--
-Please uncomment this block and take a look at this checklist if your PR is making substantial changes to documentation/impacts files in the `doc` directory.
+Please uncomment this block and take a look at this checklist if your PR is making substantial changes to **documentation**/impacts files in the `doc` directory.
 Check all that apply to your PR, and leave the rest unchecked to discuss with your reviewer!
 Not all boxes must be checked for every PR :)

+If your PR modifies code of the `plotly` package, we have a different checklist below :-).

+### Documentation PR

 - [ ] I've [seen the `doc/README.md` file](https://github.com/plotly/plotly.py/blob/master/doc/README.md)
 - [ ] This change runs in the current version of Plotly on PyPI and targets the `doc-prod` branch OR it targets the `master` branch